Tosca tester

 You’re probably not in the office by then.
 Do you have to check tests from home?

-No, we have normal working hours.
-Tests are automatically set, scheduled for 22:00.
+No, I don’t, we have normal working hours.
+Tests are automatically set, scheduled for 10pm.
 It’s kind of a prep for the next day.
 One day I set the tests for the evening, the next morning I have the data ready to work with.
-The job of an IT tester is built on getting and analyzing data.
+IT tester job is built on getting and analyzing data.
 Automation is a tool to get them more efficiently.

 You mentioned the internal tool you use to compare test results.
 Do you also develop this tool, do you have any influence on its functionality?
 And wouldn’t it be easier to use a market solution instead of developing your own tool?

 We tried to test market solutions, but in the end nothing suited us.
 So we created an in-house tool.
 We use a tool/program developed by us, which is built on Java.
-But normally testers don’t interfere in the code of the program.
+Normally, testers don’t interfere in the code of the program.
 It is developed and maintained by a dedicated team of developers.
-The testers explicitly take care of the functional side.
+Testers take care of the functional side.

-We are testing what an insurance worker does.
-So we are simulating the work of someone in the branch.
+We test what an insurance worker does.
+We simulate the work of someone using the software.

 The tests are run at night, they run in Jenkins where we have different “pipelines” and different deployments take place.
 If the integration is successful during the day, it is installed in different environments, such as Windows or Linux, depending on the types of databases on the system.
-Then the tests will start there.
+Then the tests start.

 Your job sounds pretty technical.
 Tell us something from your work history.
 How did you get into msg life Slovakia?
 Did you have previous experience in the IT sphere?

-Probably the only condition I had before I joined was that I knew German.
-Candidates should be at a higher communication level.
+Probably the only advantage I had before I joined msg life was that I knew German.
+Candidates should speak German at an advanced level.
 It doesn’t have to be translation skills, of course, but a conversational level where you can understand and explain everything necessary for the job.
-But IT testing was a completely different industry for me.
+IT testing was a completely different industry for me.
 I’m not even a studied IT-guy, I worked in a different segment.
-I don’t want to say that I came to it as a “blind chicken to the grain”, but that wouldn’t be too far from the truth.
+I don’t want to say that it all happen by accident, but that wouldn’t be too far from the truth.
 I came in for an interview, tried my luck, and made it.
 No one looked at whether I had X years of IT experience or a technical degree.
 I had previously worked in public administration, in the construction industry.
 I’ve been here for ten years and I don’t plan on changing any of that.
 The advantage of joining is msg life Slovakia’s approach to onboarding.
 It’s very well-processed.
 Detailed, intensive, educational, can last the whole probationary period.
-One learns and at the same time tests the knowledge he acquires in the first months.
+One learns and at the same time tests the knowledge they acquire in the first months.
 We have different coaches available.
 In general, we have a culture where nobody has to be afraid to come to anybody and ask anything, which makes that process of acclimatization to a new field very fast.

 Do you have any tips for tester applicants?
 And maybe some insight into how you can last ten years in a company.
 I’m sure financial compensation plays a role in this as well.
 The software tester salary is probably quite motivating, isn’t it?

 It’s not just about money.
 It’s not even about benefits.
 I would start with a simple “thank you”.
 I hear it from colleagues in Slovakia and from colleagues in Germany.
 From management, leaders, clients.
 Thanks for a job well done is a great motivation.
-You see that what you are doing is meaningful and you are helping someone.
+You see that what you do is meaningful and you help someone.
 Besides, I personally can only praise this company.
 They go the extra mile.
 The premises, the attitude towards the employees, the employee benefits.

 I would say this is not the standard.
 The quality care of a large company with a broad portfolio of benefits combined with the human touch of a small business.
-I was given a chance ten years ago and I still feel that I want to improve at what I do.
+I was given a chance ten years ago and feel I still want to improve at what I do.
 To educate myself, to grow and to help the company by doing so.
 Anyway, I’ll just say this much about the tip for candidates… It’s about the person.
-If someone wants to, at msg life Slovakia they will get a space and a chance.
+If someone wants to do something, msg life Slovakia will give them a space and a chance.
 You just have to overcome the uncertainty and grab the chance.
-For job offers in software testing see the IT tester jobs subpage.